tjhendrickson/BIDS_scripts/README.md

 Once satisfied with an initial BIDS conversion, prior to running the conversion on an entire study first ensure that the BIDS converted dataset meets the BIDS specification by using the [BIDS validator web version](http://incf.github.io/bids-validator/)

+**3) Longitudinal Format**

+When converting data to BIDS you can certainly have a cross sectonal directory format such as below:
+BIDS_output
+  sub-01
+  sub-02
+  sub-03
+  sub-04
+  etc
+However, I suggest placing data within a longitudinal directory format even if you have cross-sectional data:
+BIDS_output
+  sub-01
+    ses-01
+    ses-02
+  sub-02
+    ses-01
+  etc

+You can control the BIDS directory format by providing both the arguments --subj_id --ses_id for a conversion, if you only specify one of the two arguments the data will be outputted in a cross-sectional format.